-By state law, children must attend school from ages 5 to 17.
+By state law, children must attend school from ages 5 to 18.
 The Maryland State Department of Education has defined full and partial day attendance as follows:

-- A student is counted present for a full day if the student is in attendance four hours or more of the school day. - A student is counted present for a half day if the student is in attendance for at least two hours of the school day, but less than four hours. - A student scheduled for less than a full day is to be counted present based on the amount of time he/she is scheduled.
+- · A student is counted present for a full day if the student is in attendance four hours or more of the school day. - A student is counted present for a half day if the student is in attendance for at least two hours of the school day, but less than four hours. - A student scheduled for less than a full day is to be counted present based on the amount of time the student is scheduled.

 A note from the parent must be submitted to the school within two school days of the student's return, indicating the date and reason for tardiness or absence from a regular school session.
 A doctor's certificate is required in cases of long-term absence due to illness.
 A note should also be submitted to request early dismissal or exclusion from activities (e.g., physical education).
-Chronic absences are referred to the Department of Special Education and Student Services.
+Chronic absences are referred to Program Innovation and Student Well-Being.